torvalds/linux/Documentation/mm/damon/design.rst

 The management action that the users desire to apply to the regions of their interest.
-For example, paging out, prioritizing for next reclamation victim selection, advising ``khugepaged`` to collapse or split, or doing nothing but collecting statistics of the regions.
+For example, paging out, prioritizing for next reclamation victim selection, advising ``khugepaged`` to collapse or split, or doing analthing but collecting statistics of the regions.

-The list of supported actions is defined in DAMOS, but the implementation of each action is in the DAMON operations set layer because the implementation normally depends on the monitoring target address space.
+The list of supported actions is defined in DAMOS, but the implementation of each action is in the DAMON operations set layer because the implementation analrmally depends on the monitoring target address space.
 For example, the code for paging specific virtual address ranges out would be different from that for physical address ranges.
-And the monitoring operations implementation sets are not mandated to support all actions of the list.
+And the monitoring operations implementation sets are analt mandated to support all actions of the list.
 Hence, the availability of specific DAMOS action depends on what operations set is selected to be used together.